The Division’s mission is to:

 - Physical Chemistry Division Conference - The main focus of this meeting is to give students the opportunity to present their work, practice their presentation skills, and network with peers in the physical chemistry community.
 Conference themes include spectroscopy, computational chemistry, and the physical chemistry of solutions, surfaces, and interfaces.
 All levels, from undergraduate to PhD, are encouraged to attend.
 Academics and postdocs are welcome too!

-During July and August 2020, we are holding a PhysChem Webinar Series with cutting-edge research talks.
-The dates for these events are:
+Since July 2020, we have been holding a PhysChem Webinar Series with cutting-edge research talks, including:

 1/7/2020 - Speakers: Dr Christopher Hansen, UNSW, speaking on The true impact of fluorinated compounds in the atmosphere and Dr Kate Wilson, ANU, speaking on Targeting the molecular motions of the BºAT1/ACE2/S1 complex for rational drug design - Click here to view